 The Trimmer can be shown/hidden with the menu item Trimmer > Show.
 An object highlighted (selected) in the list view is automatically opened in the trimmer.
 Multi-channel objects may be auditioned and trimmed.
 A small square to the left of each Track displayed allows Tracks to be de-selected/selected for playback in the Trimmer.
 The Trimmer output is stereo for 2 channel media.
-For media with more than two channels the outputs of unmuted channels are summed to mono output on both monitor channels.
+For Media with more than two channels the routing is assumed to be stereo.
+If the Media contains Channel Type metadata (PMF, BWF, Wave, MP3...NOT AIFF) the monitoring will automatically route the mapping to the associated monitoring patch.
 Clicking on the ? at top-left opens the Media Trimmer Commands list: